DelroyGayle/KoolAIChess/README.md

 ### Libraries

-* os - I use this library for the *clear* function in order to clear the console before displaying an updated chessboard
+* os - I use this library for the *clear* function in order to clear the console before displaying an updated chessboard.
-* re - I use *regular expressions* in order to validate the user input of chess moves
+* re - I use *regular expressions* in order to validate user input of chess moves.

 ### Other tools